referential-ai/boswell-test/README.md

 ## 🚀 New Modular Structure

 This repository now features a fully modular architecture for better maintainability and extensibility.
-See [MODULAR_README.md](MODULAR_README.md) for details on the new structure and features.
+Full details are available in the [docs/technical/architecture.md](docs/technical/architecture.md) documentation.

 **Key Improvements:**
 - Clean package structure with separated concerns